 Here are some lifestyle modifications that can make a massive difference in your disc condition:

-Your body needs blood to repair damaged tissues and relieve pressure on the nerves.
+Your body needs blood to repair damaged tissues and relieve nerve pressure.
 Unfortunately, smoking can restrict the blood flow in your body, leading to nerve compression around the spinal discs.

-To prevent this, you must stop smoking or atleast try to curb it.
-Cessation has shown amazing results in restoring blood flow and promoting proper tissue development.
+To prevent this, you must stop smoking or at least try to curb it.
+Cessation has shown excellent results in restoring blood flow and promoting proper tissue development.

 Excessive weight is associated with the risk of many disc diseases, especially herniation.
 Herniated discs can accelerate the aging process and lead to pinched nerves.
 You can reduce or manage your weight with a low-calorie diet and exercise daily.